Arizona Pool Leagues

 If a dispute between two teams cannot be resolved by existing rules, the two players and Team Captains will first attempt to resolve the issue by negotiation and compromise.

 Remember, the League Operator and the Board (normally not present at the time of dispute) cannot effectively rule on a good hit/bad hit situation or other similar occurrences.
 Therefore, it is up to the two players and the two Team Captains involved to make every effort to settle the issue immediately.
-Frequently, disputes are settled by replaying the game or the flip of a coin.
+In league & tournament play, disputes are settled by replaying the game.
+The AZPL wishes that games be decided by shooting rather than by reading.
+Only a clear violation would go against the shooting team.
 It is essential all parties concerned display good sportsmanship and conduct during the dispute itself.
 Poor sportsmanship or abusive behavior may cause the team that wins the dispute to face more serious consequences when the Board rules on the sportsmanship issues.
 Teams consistently involved in disputes may incur penalties ranging from point deductions to suspension or termination.

 Example: The shooting player makes a shot where the hit (good or bad) is questionable and both teams feel their ruling is correct.
 The call should go to the shooter.

 In the example above, the sitting team should have protected itself by stopping the game prior to the shot and getting a third party, not on either team, to watch the shot.
 Now the sitting team is on an even level with the shooting team and the shooter must be very careful with the shot.
 It is usually easy to see when your opponent is going to face a close situation.
 Your opponent is required to stop if you want the shot watched.
+If they don’t it’s a ball in hand foul.

 Once both teams have agreed to replay a game, no protest may be filed at a later time concerning the game issues.
 You cannot agree to a situation with the idea that if you win, it’s okay; and if you lose, you are going to protest anyway.

 In the event the Team Captains cannot settle the dispute, they will both submit a written protest to the League Operator.
-This protest will describe the circumstances involved and will be submitted along with a $10 protest fee from each team.
+This protest will describe the circumstances involved and will be submitted along with a $20 protest fee from each team.
 The League Operator may rule on the protest/ dispute or may pass it along to the Board of Governors.
-The decision of the League Operator or the Board is final and the loser of the protest will forfeit their $10.
+The decision of the League Operator or the Board is final and the loser of the protest will forfeit their $20.
 The winner is reimbursed.

 Once the League Office has received your scoresheet, it is too late to protest.
 Know the rules and review the match before sending in your scoresheet.